aravind21-ai/hotel-management-frontend/README.md

 Grandview is a staff-facing hotel management system for managing reservations, room status, guest records, and role-based access for hotel employees.

-I work front-of-house at a 5-star hotel in Dublin.
-This started as a way to kill boredom — building something interactive for my workplace, just to learn web design and software development.
-It's since turned into a full-stack project where I keep finding more real problems from work worth solving, rather than another generic CRUD tutorial app.
+I work Accommodation and front-of-house at a 5-star luxury hotel in Dublin and was always curious about and interested in how the operations work,  so I wanted to model how hotel operations actually work rather than build another generic CRUD application.

 The goal was to make the workflows feel realistic, not just technically functional.
-When a guest checks out, the room doesn't instantly become bookable again — it moves to CLEANING until housekeeping marks it clean.
+When a guest checks out, the room doesn't instantly become bookable again, it moves to "CLEANING" until housekeeping marks it clean.
 Double-booking is prevented using actual date-range overlap logic rather than simply checking for matching dates.

 ---

 ## What It Does

-- **Role-based authentication and authorization** — JWT-based login with Admin, Receptionist, and Housekeeping roles.
+- **Role-based authentication and authorization** :— JWT-based login with Admin, Receptionist, and Housekeeping roles.
 Permissions are enforced both in the frontend and backend; hiding a button is not the only security mechanism.
-- **Room management** — Search, filter, and sort rooms, with full CRUD through the UI.
+- **Room management** :— Search, filter, and sort rooms, with full CRUD through the UI.
 Rooms with active or upcoming reservations cannot be deleted.
-- **Guest management** — Create and manage guest records, including a guest detail page showing their complete stay history.
+- **Guest management** :— Create and manage guest records, including a guest detail page showing their complete stay history.
-- **Reservation management** — Create, update, and cancel reservations with backend date-overlap validation to prevent double bookings.
+- **Reservation management** :— Create, update, and cancel reservations with backend date-overlap validation to prevent double bookings.
-- **Realistic room lifecycle** — Checking in a guest changes the room to OCCUPIED.
+- **Realistic room lifecycle** :— Checking in a guest changes the room to OCCUPIED.
 Checking out changes it to CLEANING, and a housekeeping action is required before it becomes AVAILABLE again.
-- **Atomic state updates** — Check-in and check-out update the reservation and room together in a single transaction, so they can't fall out of sync.
+- **Atomic state updates** :— Check-in and check-out update the reservation and room together in a single transaction, so they can't fall out of sync.
-- **Admin staff management** — Admins can create staff accounts, change roles, and deactivate accounts; deactivated accounts are blocked at login.
+- **Admin staff management** :— Admins can create staff accounts, change roles, and deactivate accounts; deactivated accounts are blocked at login.
-- **Live dashboard** — Occupancy, room availability, arrivals, departures, and recent activity, all calculated from real database data.
+- **Live dashboard** :— Occupancy, room availability, arrivals, departures, and recent activity, all calculated from real database data.
-- **Scalable reservation workflow** — Search-as-you-type guest and room selection (built for a hotel with 150+ rooms, not a dropdown you scroll through), plus inline guest creation without leaving the reservation form.
+- **Scalable reservation workflow** :— Search-as-you-type guest and room selection (built for a hotel with 150+ rooms, not a dropdown you scroll through), plus inline guest creation without leaving the reservation form.

 ---